Most products including Cubase, Dorico, Nuendo, WaveLab, SpectraLayers and Groove Agent transitioned to the new licensing system.

 Simply start your software, sign in with your Steinberg ID, and you’re up and running instantly — with no need for a hardware key or dongle.
 Steinberg Licensing is simple, quick, and flexible.

 For many years, Steinberg products have used our eLicenser system, with its combination of the USB-eLicenser hardware key and the Soft-eLicenser software key, and it has served us and our customers well.
-But times change, and for many years now our customers have been asking us for extra freedom and flexibility.
+But times change, and our customers have been asking us for extra freedom and flexibility.

-We are beginning the transition from eLicenser to the new Steinberg Licensing system.
-Over time, as new versions of our creative tools and instruments are introduced, our product line will use Steinberg Licensing — starting with Dorico 4 and Cubase 12 in 2022.
-We expect the overall transition will take between one and two years.
+Early 2022 we began the transition from eLicenser to the new Steinberg Licensing system.
+Over time, as new versions of our creative tools and instruments are introduced, our entire product line will use Steinberg Licensing.

 How it works